sayinmehmet47/currency-portfolio/README.md

 - [ExchangeRate](https://www.exchangerate-api.com/) used for fetching price details for every currency.
 - [Turuncgil](https://finans.truncgil.com/v3/today.json) used for fetching price details for every currency.
 - [CNBC](https://cnbc.p.rapidapi.com/news/) used for fetching last news about finance,economy

+For translation home page,

+- [i18next-scanner](https://i18next.github.io/i18next-scanner/) used for translation from English to Deutsch

 # MainPage